svallamsetti/asn-label-edi-validation/README.md

 `asn_number`, `po_number`, `po_line_number`, `part_number` and the
 quantity of each label with the corresponding pack or line item.
 Line item quantities are additionally summed across labels to ensure the total matches the EDI quantity.
+The validator also verifies that each line item defined in the EDI file appears on at least one label with the same PO line and part number.